ibm-cloud-docs/openwhisk/prep.md

    2. Specify the compressed file (`main-bin.zip`) as the file for the `action create` command.
 The runtime `kind` must be specified when you use a compressed file; for example,  `--kind=go:1.15`.

-4. Create action the runtime must be specified with `--kind=go:1.15`.
+4. Create the action.
+The runtime must be specified with `--kind=go:1.15`.

    **With `src.zip`**